Welcome to the online home of Northern Colorado Friends of Ferals.

 In partnership with our fantastic volunteers, NCFF works to address the problem of cat overpopulation through our monthly trap-neuter-return (TNR) clinics.
 Every month, we trap feral and stray cats, neuter or spay them, vaccinate them, treat them for medical conditions, then either return them to their colonies or place them in foster care if they are adoptable.
 TNR is evidence-based and is the most efficient and humane way to decrease feral cat numbers and stop the mass euthanasia of these cats in shelters.

 We invite you to learn more about what we do by exploring these pages!
-If you have any questions or concerns, please don’t hesitate to contact us <link to “contact us” page>.
-And, we are always looking for good volunteers! have altered and vaccinated 6700 cats in 7.5 years of operation.
-780 stray cats and kittens have found homes through no-kill shelters and 200 feral cats have found barn homes.
+If you have any questions or concerns, please don’t hesitate to contact us.
+And, we are always looking for good volunteers!

 Each month we trap, spay or neuter, and return feral cats to their colonies.
 This approach, called “TNR” (for trap/neuter/return), is the most efficient and humane way of decreasing feral cat numbers and stopping the euthanasia of these cats at shelters.